Fire Prevention Bureau

 Investigate and mitigate complaints received from the public, other city agencies, and the fire suppression forces that involve fire hazard and life safety code violations.

 The Bureau of Fire Prevention reports directly to the Chief of Department.
-The division is staffed with one Deputy Chief, two Fire Captains and one Fire Lieutenant.
+The division is staffed with one Deputy Chief, two Fire Captains, two Fire Lieutenants and two firefighters.